BigPolarBear1/factorization_v3/README.md

 What I really want to explore is targeted smooth finding.
 Factor a smooth candidate and then go hunting for other smooths that contain its factors with odd exponents, in the hopes of being succesful with way less smooths.
 If I can get an aproach like that working.. that could be beneficial.
 And I'll have to think some more how to possibly get advantages out of 2d sieving.

+Update: I'm doing some experiments right now.
+Just pulling smooths from as few moduli as posible (meaning all smooths will have more similar factors) seems to massively reduce the amount of smooths required to be succesful.
+I think this approach is the way to go.
+I will zero in hard on this now.
+Because if I can get this to work really really well... then we can potentially factor very big numbers requiring only a fraction of smooths.
+How cool would that be?